saeedrastegarian/BMCS/README.md

        pip install --extra-index-url anaconda.org/rosoba bmcs

   8. Still in the command prompt, type in the suite name “bmcs” and press enter.
 Upon a successful installation the bmcs launcher window     will appear.
 If not, go to the Section III Troubleshooting.

+ -  Troubleshooting

+    1. In the Anaconda prompt, type “ipython” and press enter
+    2. Type “import bmcs.api” and press enter
+    3. Report the error to saeed.rastegarian@rwth-aachen.de